PhpPayments/PaymentsLib/README.md

 ## Logging

 The payments lib comes with a very basic file logger to log errors.
-You can inject whatever log object from your app or framework you want, the only requirement is that you'll have to wrap it in a class that will implement the Paylemt\Log\LogInterface.
+You can inject whatever log object from your app or framework you want, the only requirement is that you'll have to wrap it in a class that will implement the Payment\Log\LogInterface.

 It is required to implement a write() method that takes a message (can by any data type) and an optional log type, default is "debug".